- National Criminal Record Check

 Teaching non-English speaking students the basic AND advanced fundamentals of English.
-The seven parts of speech are nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections.
+The seven parts of speech taught are nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections.

-I work at the elementary, secondary and post-secondary levels as an adult education instructor providing English instruction to classes or individual students.
+Tom works at the elementary, secondary and post-secondary levels as an adult education instructor providing English instruction to classes or individual students.

 STUDENTS LESSON DETAILS

 Excerpt from "50 Ways to Teach Online: Tips for ESL/EFL Teachers" by Dr. Justin Shewell.
-You can purchase an electronic copy of the book at https://www.amazon.com/Fifty-Ways-Teach-Online-Teachers-ebook/dp/B01M5IS58Q

 The Pedagogical Foundations Of EnglishCentral